WillowMT/nextra-portfolio/pages/posts/flashcard.md

 ---
-title: 📚 Flashcard
+title: 📚 Flashcards App
 date: 2024-11-25
 description: A simple flashcard app built with Next.js and Tailwind CSS.
+Great for learning and memorizing information in a fun and engaging way.
 tag: flashcard
 author: Wai Yan
 ---